 Grounded in the liberal arts and sciences, the law enforcement degree programs help individuals develop the knowledge and perspectives for law enforcement careers.
-A baccalaureate degree is the minimum educational requirement for some state and most federal law enforcement positions, as well as many other interesting positions within the criminal justice system.
+A baccalaureate degree is the minimum educational requirement for some state

-To earn a BS with a major in law enforcement, all students must complete the minimum bachelor's degree requirements (120 credits), including general education, liberal studies and law enforcement course work.
+To earn a baccalaureate of science (BS) in law enforcement, students must complete the minimum bachelor's degree requirements (120 credits), including general education, liberal studies and law enforcement coursework.
 There are three tracks in the Law Enforcement major:

-- Track 1 is designed for students interested in becoming licensed peace officers in Minnesota - Track 2 is designed for students who want to major in law enforcement, but are not seeking licensure in Minnesota - Track 3 is designed for current Minnesota peace officers who want to complete the BS degree with a major in Law Enforcement
+- Track 1 is designed for students interested in becoming licensed peace officers in Minnesota. - Track 2 is designed for students who want to major in law enforcement, but are not seeking licensure in Minnesota. - Track 3 is designed for current Minnesota peace officers who want to complete the BS degree with a major in Law Enforcement.